SpektraSystems/Microsoft-Cloud-Workshop/continuous delivery in azure devops/masterdoc.md

 1. Now since the hands-on lab is complete, go ahead and delete the resource group you created for the Tailspin Toys deployments along with the Azure DevOps project that were created for this hands-on lab.
 You will no longer need those resources and it will be beneficial to clean up your Azure Subscription.

-These steps should be followed only *after* completing the hands-on lab.
+This step should be followed only *after* completing the hands-on lab.